Iran Is Prepared for a Return to War and Wary of US Talks

 These Gulf nations had, Trump said, requested “two or three days, a short period of time” for negotiations taking place via Pakistan between Washington and Tehran to bear fruit.
 While nothing Trump says can now be taken at face value, the wild rhetorical maneuvering implies either an imminent breakthrough in the negotiations now taking place through Pakistan or, more likely, a deadlock.

 Disclosures from Tehran and Washington give the impression that both sides remain far apart.
-The United States has suffered a strategic defeat in Iran, which has gained economic leverage over the US by asserting control within its maritime waters in the Strait of Hormuz, creating a bottleneck it controls that has affected 20 percent of the world’s oil trade.
+The United States has suffered a strategic defeat in Iran, which has gained economic leverage over the United States by asserting control within its maritime waters in the Strait of Hormuz, creating a bottleneck it controls that has affected 20 percent of the world’s oil trade.